HelmyBlub/chatSim/tasks.md

 ---------------------------------------------------
 Tasks done today:
+- trees/mushrooms
+    - should also spawn on tiles not positions
+    - should not spawn on used tiles
+    - should block tile
 - more structured map house placing, do not place houses above each other
     - add tileSize value
     - map size has to be multiple of tileSize